-Copyright © 2024 by Mike Bergen.
+Copyright © 2025 by Mike Bergen

 All parts of this publication may be used in any form if due credit is given.

-No part of this publication, except brief quotations, may be used in printed material that is to be sold without the written permission of Mike Bergen, who can be contacted through Facebook Messenger at:
+No part of this publication (except brief quotations) may be used in printed material that is to be sold without the written permission of Mike Bergen.
+Contact Mike Bergen at: basictrainingmanuals.com/contact